adelhpour/Alcuin/docs/software.rst

 To the Developers
 =================

-To use NetworkEditorGUI portable library, a developer should follow the following steps:
+To use Alcuin portable library, a developer should follow the following steps:

-    * Either :ref:`build <download:Build from source>` NetworkEditorGUI portable library from source or :ref:`install <download:Download binary installers>` it by downloading the binary installers,
+    * Either :ref:`build <download:Build from source>` Alcuin portable library from source or :ref:`install <download:Download binary installers>` it by downloading the binary installers,
-    * Link their code against NetworkEditorGUI library, located in the ``lib`` or ``bin`` folder (depending on the operating system) under install directory,
+    * Link their code against Alcuin library, located in the ``lib`` or ``bin`` folder (depending on the operating system) under install directory,
-    * include NetworkEditorGUI header files, located in the ``include`` folder under install directory, in their project,
+    * include Alcuin header files, located in the ``include`` folder under install directory, in their project,
     * create an object of ``MyNetworkEditorWidget`` in their code.

 To the Users
 ============

-To use NetworkEditorGUI application, a user/ developer should :ref:`build <download:Build from source>` the application from source or :ref:`install <download:Download binary installers>` it by downloading the binary installers.
+To use Alcuin application, a user/ developer should :ref:`build <download:Build from source>` the application from source or :ref:`install <download:Download binary installers>` it by downloading the binary installers.

 Architecture
 ############

-We have tried to write NetworkEditorGUI code in the simplest form possible.
+We have tried to write Alcuin code in the simplest form possible.
 In its design, MyNetworkEditorWidget, a customized QFrame class, holds all the other objects and is composed of two main parts, the front-end and the back-end.

 Front-end
 =========

-On the front-end, NetworkEditorGUI consists of the following items:
+On the front-end, Alcuin consists of the following items:

     * An object of MyToolbar, a customized QToolbar class, contating the action buttons,
     * An object of MyGraphicsView, a customized QGraphicsView class, holding the scene,